openconnect/ocserv/doc/README-radius.md

 ATTRIBUTE	Framed-Route		22	string

 # Sets group name using format "OU=group1;group2"
+# Note that this works only when groupconfig is set to
-# Note that the groups sent by the server must be made known
+# true, and if the groups sent by the server are made known
 # to ocserv, via the select-group variable.
 ATTRIBUTE	Class			25	string